The chromatic profile of locally colourable graphs: Introduction

 \end{theorem} Note that the chromatic threshold of the family of $K_{\ell + 2}$-free graphs is $1 - 1/(\ell + 1/2)$.
 In particular, all chromatic profile values for $K_{\ell + 2}$-free graphs are greater than the first interesting value for $a$-locally $b$-partite ones ($b \geqslant 2$).

-To extend the chromatic profile of triangle-free graphs to $K_{r + 1}$-free graphs as mentioned above, Goddard and Lyle~\cite{GoddardLyle2011}, and Nikiforov~\cite{Nikiforov2010}, showed that every $n$-vertex maximal $K_{r + 1}$-free graph with minimum degree greater than $\delta_{\chi}(K_{r + 1}) \cdot n$ consists of an independent set joined to a $K_{r}$-free graph.
-That is, maximal graphs of $\sca{F}_{r, 1}$ with sufficiently large minimum degree are obtained from those in $\sca{F}_{r - 1, 1}$ by joining an independent set.
+To extend the chromatic profile of triangle-free graphs to $K_{r + 1}$-free graphs as mentioned above, Goddard and Lyle~\cite{GoddardLyle2010} and Nikiforov~\cite{Nikiforov2010} showed that every $n$-vertex maximal $K_{r + 1}$-free graph with minimum degree greater than $\delta_{\chi}(K_{r + 1}) \cdot n$ consists of an independent set joined to a $K_{r}$-free graph.
+That is, maximal graphs of $\cF_{r, 1}$ with sufficiently large minimum degree are obtained from those in $\cF_{r - 1, 1}$ by joining an independent set.
 A simple induction then converts the structure of triangle-free graphs to the structure of $K_{r + 1}$-free graphs.
-It is natural to ask whether something similar can be done to convert between different families $\sca{F}_{a, b}$.
-Firstly, there does not seem to be an easy way to convert between $\sca{F}_{a, b - 1}$ and $\sca{F}_{a, b}$ (certainly joining on an independent set fails).
-Although we obtain the upper bound for $\delta_{\chi}(\sca{F}_{1, b}, b + 1)$ in \Cref{main4alocalbpart} using knowledge of locally bipartite graphs, it is not a straightforward induction.
-Joining on an independent set to a graph in $\sca{F}_{a - 1, b}$ does give a graph in $\sca{F}_{a, b}$, but it is not clear that all maximal graphs in $\sca{F}_{a, b}$ of large minimum degree are obtained in this way -- the lower value of $\delta_{\chi}(\sca{F}_{a, b})$ for $b \geqslant 2$ means the structural lemma of Goddard, Lyle and Nikiforov does not apply.
-Indeed, our arguments extending results from locally $b$-partite graphs to $a$-locally $b$-partite graphs are simpler, although interestingly require knowledge of locally $b'$-partite graphs for all $b' \leqslant a + b$.
-It seems that the crux of understanding locally colourable graphs is understanding locally $b$-partite graphs, a sentiment we will crystallise in \Cref{sec:alocalbpart}.
+It is natural to ask whether something similar can be done to convert between different families $\cF_{a, b}$.
+Firstly, there does not seem to be an easy way to convert between $\cF_{a, b - 1}$ and $\cF_{a, b}$ (certainly joining on an independent set fails).
+Although we obtain the upper bound for $\delta_{\chi}(\cF_{1, b}, b + 1)$ in \cref{main4alocalbpart} using knowledge of locally bipartite graphs, it is not a straightforward induction.

+Joining on an independent set to a graph in $\cF_{a - 1, b}$ does give a graph in $\cF_{a, b}$, but it is not clear that all maximal graphs in $\cF_{a, b}$ of large minimum degree are obtained in this way -- the lower value of $\delta_{\chi}(\cF_{a, b})$ for $b \geqslant 2$ means the structural lemma of Goddard, Lyle, and Nikiforov does not apply.
+While our arguments extending results from locally $b$-partite graphs to $a$-locally $b$-partite graphs are simpler, they interestingly do require knowledge of locally $b'$-partite graphs for all $b' \leqslant a + b$.
+It seems that the crux of understanding locally colourable graphs is understanding locally $b$-partite graphs, a sentiment we will crystallise in \cref{sec:alocalbpart}.